jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 This is what happened during the creation of judo, boxing, wrestling and the other martial arts.
 While these disciplines of course don't have much technology, they still use bags, pads, ropes, gloves, weights, books, and eventually video, to train, learn, and pass-on knowledge.

-Thus, these martial arts used the human body as a foundation, with a different mixture of tools, to turn the human body and mind into variety of distinct traits and therefore created different species like boxers, judokas, kickboxers, etc.
+Thus, these martial arts used the human body as a foundation to attach a mixture of tools, that gave the human body and mind into a variety of distinct traits, and therefore created different species like boxers, judokas, kickboxers, etc.

 ![Technological Tree of Life](/assets/speciation-elephants.png) _We live on the technological tree of Life._

-Once home televisions and the internet allowed information to easily flow, it became possible to do what evolution does; review the species, find the best traits, select the most effective, and combine them all into a new improved species called mixed-martial arts.
+Once home televisions and the internet allowed lots of information to flow, it became possible to do what evolution does; review the species inside an ecosystem, evaluate their strengths and weaknesses, and pick and choose them based on the requirements of a given fight using an enlightened philosophy called mixed-martial arts.

-But, while natural selection in biological Life is automatic, for humans to edit martial arts required fighters seeing through the stories that connected them to a self-defense discipline.
+But, while natural selection in biological Life is automatic, for humans to mix and match the best martial arts techniques required fighters seeing through the ancient stories and marketing that connected them to each self-defense discipline.
 And seeing through stories isn't our best feature.

 Why?

-Because by seeing through a story that connects us to a tool, we're evaluating our way of life and doing what Cinderella did when she decided to disobey her stepfamily; we're questioning the philosophy that governs our society.
+Because by seeing through a story that connects us to a tool, we're evaluating our place in our community and doing what Cinderella did when she decided to disobey her stepfamily; we're questioning the philosophy that governs our society.

-And, when we decide to drop old tools and pick up better ones, old power-brokers have a choice.
-Do they embrace open competition and admit their tools have been improved upon, or do they create a fake story that says that despite 3.6 billion years of great success, a human being should not be allowed to continue evolution on Earth?
+And, when we decide to drop old tools and pick up better ones without the protection an enlightened society we're at the mercy of individual power-brokers.
+They can embrace open competition and admit their tools have been improved upon, or they can create a fake story that says that despite 3.6 billion years of great success, you should not be allowed to continue Life's evolution on Earth.

 Often, leaders don't self-sacrifice.
-They decide as the stepmother did and antagonize evolution using echo chambers of fake stories.
+They decide as the stepmother did and antagonize access to tools using echo chambers of fake stories.

-_"Cinderella, the ball isn't for you." _
+_"Cinderella, the ball isn't for you."_
 _"Cinderella, clean up, that is your job, because you're the stepdaughter."_
 _"Cinderella, you can't try on the glass slipper, because only your stepsisters can be a princess."_

-We can't understand a word of any other animals communication, yet we understand the reason of biological evolution, because teh most efficient adaptations win.
-Because we can understand human langauges, natural selection of tools is a confusing mess of fake reasons why we shouldn't evolve.
+We can't understand a word of mushroom, dolphine or any other animals communication, yet we understand the reason of biological evolution, because the most efficient adaptations win in Nature.
+Because we can understand human langauges, natural selection of tools is a confusing mess of real stories about amazing new tools, and fake reasons of why we shouldn't evolve.

 Today, our society's huge and expanding ideological echo chambers exist to fight evolution.

 And they won't stop getting their bigger or nastier because, like it did with biological lifeforms so many times before, evolution has finished a chapter in the story of Life.
 Life is leaving one age and and entering a new one.
-The old age wants to stay alive past its shelf-life and is using echo-chambers to keep it's old tools alive.
+The old age wants to stay alive past its shelf-life and is using echo-chambers to keep it's old tools and way of Life alive.

 All people today thus have a huge choice to make; follow fake stories while going round in circles struggling to find resources using outdated adaptations.
 Or climb the ladder and evolve, as quickly as possible, so Life can prosper in the fledgling Internet Age.

 ## Old Age, Ladder Climb, Final Frontier

 In 55 BC, Julius Caesar had a problem.
-His country was under attack.
-He was in control of prosperous territory west of the Rhine river while the east side was contolled by hostile German barbarians.
-Caesar defeats the Germans in pitched battles, but that is why the Germans avoided fighting the Roman general and instead used small boats and rafts to raid his villages in the night.
+The Roman province he goverened was under attack.
+He was in control of prosperous territory west of the Rhine river while the east side was ruled by hostile German barbarians.
+Caesar defeated the Germans in open battle, but that is why the Germans avoid fighting the legendary Roman general and instead used small boats and rafts to raid his villages in the night.

 So, to protect his society, Caesar had to defeat an enemy that wouldn't fight him.